kintrix007/botchii/README.md

 - [x] **Introduce the command `.announce`:**\
 `.announce <message link> [target channels...]` -> Creates a poll on the message specified.\
   If 'target channel' is omitted, announces to all target channels.
-Channel aliases can be used.
+Channel aliases can be used.\
-  Instead of a message link, it can be a message ID, from the same channel.
+  Instead of a message link, it can be a message ID, from the same channel.\
   Can only point to messages in base announcement channels.

 - [x] **Make `.announce` work with replying**

-- [ ] **Improve some variable names, and filenames!** - never done!
+- [x] **Fix some stupid variable names, and filenames!**

 - [x] **Invalidate announcement trackers after a set amount of time**
 - [x] **Indicate on the message, when it's invalidated**